 \subsection{Noether's theorem for nonlocal Lagrangians}

-For finite-order Lagrangians, the canonical momenta ---which the Legendre transformation is based on--- arise naturally as the prefactors of $\delta q^{(j)}$ in the boundary terms obtained through integration by parts in the variational principle.
-A similar procedure applies to infinite-order Lagrangians, though the heuristic nature of this derivation makes its validity less stringent.
-In both finite and infinite-order cases, these canonical momenta also appear as prefactors of $\delta q^{(j)}$ within the conserved quantities derived from Noether's theorem.
+For finite-order Lagrangians, the canonical momenta ---which the Legendre transformation is based on--- arise naturally as the prefactors of $\delta q^{(j)}$ in the boundary terms obtained through integration by parts when the variational principle is developed.
+A similar procedure applies to infinite-order Lagrangians, though the heuristic nature of that derivation makes its validity less stringent.
+In both finite and infinite-order cases, these canonical momenta also appear as the prefactors of $\delta q^{(j)}$ within the conserved quantities derived from Noether's theorem.

 However, for nonlocal Lagrangians, no integration by parts occurs when implementing the variational principle, thus leaving no immediate method to define canonical momenta or generalize the Legendre transformation.
 We therefore pursue a generalization of Noether's theorem to the nonlocal setting and aim to guess the canonical momenta from the resulting conserved quantities.